shoui520/shoui520.github.io/docs/vn-linux.md

 ![Image](img/vnlinux_vmwindowrule4x3.png)
 Example, for 16:9
 ![Image](img/vnlinux_vmwindowrule16x9.png)

+### Troubleshooting

+Some games really don't like the VBoxSVGA video adapter.
+They will either: crash, refuse to start, be unable to go full screen.
+For these games, you need to switch to the VMSVGA adapter.

+* VMSVGA: best compatibility
+* VBoxSVGA: default, supports 3D acceleration.
+Bad compatibility.
+* VBoxVGA: better compatibility, good speed.

 === "Wine"
 	!!! failure "Video cutscene playback"
 		Visual novels rely on Microsoft Media Foundation technology for video playback, something introduced in Windows Vista.
 Although AAA games can play videos fine, (because they use things like BINK Video and aren't reliant on a core Windows technology), video playback on visual novels (literal picture books) can be finnicky.
 Media Foundation has not been fully reimplemented in upstream Wine yet, and Proton provides no fixes or improvements to Media Foundation.
 Although you may see improvements by installing mf-fix/K-Lite Codec Pack/wmp9/wmp10/wmp11/lavfilters/ffdshow in your Wineprefix with Winetricks.